David-OConnor/pyflow/README.md

 `Pipenv` improves the workflow by automating environment use, and allowing reproducable dependency resolution. `Poetry` improves upon `Pipenv's` API, speed, and dependency resolution, as well as improving the packaging and distributing process by using a consolidating project config.
+Both are sensitive to the Python environment used to run them.
 This tool attempts to improve upon both in the areas listed in the section above.
 Its goal is to be as intuitive as possible.